kitnil/awesome/README.md

 - [adb-idea](https://github.com/pbreault/adb-idea) - A plugin for Android Studio and Intellij IDEA that speeds up your day to day android development.
 - [Kotlin-for-Android-Developers](https://github.com/antoniolg/Kotlin-for-Android-Developers) - Companion App for the book
 - [qksms](https://github.com/moezbhatti/qksms) - The most beautiful SMS messenger for Android
-- [dexcount-gradle-plugin](https://github.com/KeepSafe/dexcount-gradle-plugin) - A Gradle plugin to report the number of method references in your APK on every build.
 - [tachiyomi](https://github.com/tachiyomiorg/tachiyomi) - Free and open source manga reader for Android.
 - [awesome-kotlin](https://github.com/KotlinBy/awesome-kotlin) - A curated list of awesome Kotlin related stuff Inspired by awesome-java.
 - [StreetComplete](https://github.com/streetcomplete/StreetComplete) - Easy to use OpenStreetMap editor for Android